Why You Should Bet Masters 2021 Top 5s, Top 20s at BetMGM

 Down the leaderboard, there are ties galore.
 Three players tied for 10th at the 2020 Masters.
 Four guys tied for fifth in 2019.
 Four tied for 20th in 2018.
 And these ties can affect your betting results in a big way.

 That’s because most sportsbooks apply dead-heat rules to finishing position bets like Top 5s, Top 10s and Top 20s.
 That means they will chop your payouts depending on how many players tie for the final spot.

 But not BetMGM.
 It’s the only major U.S. sportsbook we know of that pays out all ties in full.
-It’s available in Colorado, New Jersey, Indiana, Tennessee, Virginia, Michigan, Pennsylvania, Iowa and West Virginia.
+It’s available in Arizona, Colorado, New Jersey, Indiana, Tennessee, Virginia, Michigan, Pennsylvania, Iowa and West Virginia.